 7. The Forks Over Knives Plan

 Developed by Dr. Alona Pulde and Dr. Matthew Lederman, this book sheds light on veganism while outlining their journey to the discovery of all the life-saving benefits of only eating whole, plant-based foods.

 Through their discoveries, these two authors have sparked a huge health revolution, particularly with their well-known documentary.

 To put all the knowledge shared into action, they came up with the book The Forks Over Knives Plan.
-It offers a clear and an easy step-by-step meal makeover plan that would help you get started on the path to the plant-based diet and lifestyle.
+It offers a clear and easy step-by-step meal makeover plan that would help you get started on the path to a plant-based diet and lifestyle.